mnathvt/insight_data_challenge/README.md

-This contains the data challenges given for every week since week 5.
+This contains the data challenges for the data analytics course.
 The EDA, some plots and the 5 minute presentation.